shangeth/MultiTaskingLearning-FaceCharacterization/README.md

 ## Future improvements to be made

+1. Make a Pytorch Module for MultiTasking Learning & Augmentation for multitasking learning.
-1. adding segmentation model to segment the face from an image or video .
+2. adding segmentation model to segment the face from an image or video .
-2. using autoencoders to blur out or segment the face from the image or video.
+3. using autoencoders to blur out or segment the face from the image or video.
-3. develope a web app to demonstrate this project.
+4. develope a web app to demonstrate this project.
+5. Get augmentation dataset